 Make sure they're not doing anything too strenuous or exciting near to bedtime.

-Read our page on health and fitness, which includes information on getting active, and how much activity you and your child should be doing.
+Read our physical activity guidelines for children and young people, which includes information on getting active, and how much activity you and your child should be doing.

 Stick to a routine.
 Make sure your child goes to bed at the same time each night and gets up at the same time in the morning.